Professional Triathletes Organisation: PTO broadcasts

 A large part of the PTO's mission to professionalise triathlon follows the path of other sports such as golf and tennis, for which television broadcast rights bring vital revenue to build a fanbase and re-inject money into the professional sport.

 Following broadcast deals secured by IMG, the PTO 2020 Championship in Daytona enjoyed a broadcast in over 100 countries with a claimed reach of over 450 million – equating to a reported media value of US$4.2 million.

 Following a partnership with NASCAR Productions at the PTO 2020 Championship, the PTO commissioned FilmNova to produce the global broadcast of its first flagship Collins Cup event in March 2021.
 Experienced in a wide variety of sporting broadcasts including World Triathlon events in the UK as well as the Olympic Games and World Indoor Athletics Championships, the FilmNova coverage would include 12 motos, helitele, drones, robotics, jibs, steadicams, pole-cams, buoy-cams and handhelds.
 The Collins Cup broadcast team was headed by Martin Turner, former head of Sky Sports' Formula 1 coverage.

 In April 2021, the PTO announced a three-year deal with IMG to assist in distributing global media rights for the Collins Cup.
 On the back of the partnership, Collins Cup was broadcast around the world in over 165 countries and 22 languages, courting an audience close to 7,000,000 viewers.

-On July 13 2022, the PTO announced a multi-year partnership with Warner Bros.
+On July 13, 2022, the PTO announced a multi-year partnership with Warner Bros.
 Discovery which would provide exclusive live coverage for PTO Tour events in 50 territories across Europe on its linear channels and through streaming via discovery+, the Eurosport App and GCN+.

-On July 19 2022, the PTO launched its own streaming platform, PTO+, to provide live streaming of PTO Tour events in non-exclusive regions as well as global on-demand coverage.
+On July 19, 2022, the PTO launched its own streaming platform, PTO+, to provide live streaming of PTO Tour events in non-exclusive regions as well as global on-demand coverage.
 The platform was launched in partnership with Endeavor Streaming, whose other streaming platforms include UFC, NBA and WWE.

 In the run-up to the inaugural PTO Canadian Open on 23 July 2022, the PTO announced a number of new broadcast agreements.
 The deals included a three-year deal with ESPN to broadcast across Central and South America, Mexico and the Caribbean, A two-year deal with DAZN to broadcast in Japan, South Africa, Australia and New Zealand.
 Other core partners for the PTO include Fox Sports, Fuji TV,IQIYI and Sky Sport.

-PTO triathlon events
+PTO Tour triathlon events

 The PTO runs both professional and age-group (amateur) triathlon events.